Jilan5/celery-flask-redis-App-Factory-method/README.md

-# Flask App Factory with Celery and Redis
+# Flask App Factory with Celery, Redis Along with Docker Compose

 ## Table of Contents
 - [Introduction](#introduction)